 Here we see many Hotels do all the ‘right’ things.
 But there is a missing link.

-You will have to follow up on leads, responses and suggestions from your guests.
+You will have to follow up on leads, responses, and suggestions from your guests.

 If you follow these important principles customers will know, like and trust your Hotel.
-And then it is much higher likelihood of earning their business.
+And then it is a much higher likelihood of earning their business.

 Now remember with follow up it don’t stop with just earning their business, you want them to become return guests.
 And from there you want to find creative ways to identify Champion Advocates for your Hotel.